Debmallya-03/ARC---Architecture-Review-Copilot/README.md

 ARC is a full-stack MVP that analyzes a public GitHub repository or uploaded ZIP project and generates a visual architecture review.
 It detects the project structure, summarizes important files, sends compact context to a configurable AI provider, and renders a clean dashboard with architecture insights, risks, recommendations, Mermaid diagrams, and Markdown export.

+##Disclaimer: This entire project will later be shifted to python and RAG system

 ## Preview

 ### Landing and Analysis Pipeline